halfflat/tinyopt/README.md

    to allow for re-execution of the code with the same arguments.

 An `option` describes one command line flag or option with an argument.
-It has three components: a `sink`, that describes what to do with a successfully parsed option; a set of `key`s, which are how the option is presented on the command line;
+It has five components: a `sink`, that describes what to do with a successfully parsed option; a set of `key`s, which are how the option is presented on the command line;
+a sequence of `filter`s, which can limit the scope in which the option is valid;
-and a set of option flags that modify behaviour.
+a sequence of `modal`s, which change the modal state of the parser when the option is matched; and finally a set of option flags that modify behaviour.

 #### Sinks